Tuchila-Adi-Bogdan/foxyjumpscare_vscode/README.md

 ### 1.0.0

 Initial release
+### 1.0.3

+Fix issues with readme, marketplace extension page, and added an icon.
 ## Note:

 Inspired by "1/10000 Chance for Withered Foxy Jumpscare Every Second" by **YMY** from TmodLoader.